-These words, while unusual for non-native speakers, are often used in everyday life by native Japanese speakers to describe a sound, related feeling, or emotion.
-They’re also shorter and easier for beginners to learn than Japanese convenience store phrases.
-Here’s a list of the cutest Japanese words to know and use in your everyday life.
+While unusual for non-native speakers, these words are often used in everyday life by native Japanese speakers to describe a sound, related feeling, or emotion.
+They’re also shorter and easier for beginners than Japanese convenience store phrases.
+Here’s a list of the cutest Japanese words to know and use daily!

 Example: 胸がドキドキするわ (mune-ga-dokidoki-suruwa)